Blog

 This decision becomes the foundation for everything that happens next.
 Now it’s time to take that timeline and start building your wedding with intention, clarity, and excitement.

-Here are the next steps most DYI couples should consider once the date window is set:
+Here are the next steps most DIY couples should consider once the date window is set:

 1. Secure Your Venue